 Lovely Leiden is a refreshing, vibrant town, patterned with canals and attractive old buildings.
 It also has a few claims to fame: it's Rembrandt's birthplace, and it's home to the Netherlands' oldest university (and 20,000 students), the Alma Mater of René Descartes.

 The university was a gift from Willem the Silent for withstanding two Spanish sieges in 1574.
 It was a terrible time, ending when the Sea Beggars arrived and repelled the invaders.
-According to lore, the retreating Spanish legged it so quickly, they abandoned a kettle of hutspot (hotchpotch) – today it's still a staple of Dutch menus in restaurants, and in homes.
+According to lore, the retreating Spanish legged it so quickly, they abandoned a kettle of hutspot (hotchpotch, stew) – today it's still a staple of Dutch menus in restaurants and in homes.